-- The basis of the verification opinion including : - Objectives, scope and responsibilities of the different parties [operator CA and verifier] - The criteria used for verification, including: - the MMP (with validity period and version information) - the FAR and associated guidance - the AVR and associated guidance and standards - The scope of verification - Outstanding issues identified during the verification - Description of any identified misstatements and non-conformities that were not corrected before the verification report is issued; - Description of any non-compliances with the FAR or ALCR that were identified during the verification; - Confirmation that the method(s) used to fill any data gaps are reasonable and based on scientific/engineering principles and whether the method(s) lead to a material misstatement or not; - Any recommendations for improvement (if relevant).
+- The basis of the verification opinion including: - Objectives, scope and responsibilities of the different parties [operator CA and verifier] - The criteria used for verification, including: - the MMP (with validity period and version information) - the FAR (or ALCR) and associated guidance - the AVR and associated guidance and standards - The scope of verification - Outstanding issues identified during the verification - Description of any identified misstatements and non-conformities that were not corrected before the verification report is issued; - Description of any non-compliances with the FAR or ALCR that were identified during the verification; - Confirmation that the method(s) used to fill any data gaps are reasonable and based on scientific/engineering principles and whether the method(s) lead to a material misstatement or not; - Any recommendations for improvement (if relevant). - Confirmation that the verifier carried out checks on the implementation of the energy efficiency recommendations and whether the implementation of the recommendations is completed, including any observations identified during the checking of the implementation of recommendations.